MonoheadGithub/.github/profile/README.md

-<h1 align="left">Hello 👋, Welcome to the Monohead Github.</h1>
+# Welcome to the Monohead GitHub

-###

-<p align="left">We create websites and other sorts of projects for the Monolith Servers community.
-Such as Monomaps and MonoCars..
-Monohead is not affiliated with Monolith Servers and/or Thriving Ventures AB.</p>
+We specialize in developing websites and various other projects for the Monolith Servers community, including resources such as Monomaps and MonoCars.

-###

-<h2 align="left">Want to volunteer in developing on a Project?</h2>

-###
+---

+## Interested in Contributing to a Project?

-<p align="left">If you're interested in working on an existing project hosted here on Monohead, just let a Project Leader know, you can find out who the Project Leader is by visiting the appropriate repo for the project, if you want to make a project that doesn't already exist under Monohead, pitch the idea to me on Discord at Jet0751.</p>
+If you're interested in contributing to an existing project hosted here under Monohead, please reach out to the respective Project Leader.
+You can identify the Project Leader by visiting the relevant repository.
+If you have an idea for a new project that doesn't already exist under Monohead, feel free to pitch your idea to me directly on Discord at Jet0751.

-###
+---

+## Notice of Affiliation

+Monohead, its contributors, and any projects created under Monohead, including websites, repositories, and other related resources, are **not** associated, endorsed, or owned by Monolith Servers or Thriving Ventures AB.

+---